sosiristseng/sosiristseng.github.io/docs/school/super-resolution-microscopy.md

 * Abide to physical laws
 * Abbe limit: 0.5 * wavelength / numerical aperture, from Fourier optics
 * Electron microscope (EM): 2nm.
 But cells need to be fixed and processed
-* Flurorescent microscopy: 200 nm.
+* Fluorescent microscopy: 200 nm.
 Multiple labeling methods.
 Multiple strategies to enhance the resolution.

 ## Super-resolution light microscopy (SRLM) (precisely nanoscopy)
 * Cost, specimen prep, and operational complexity are in the middle between confocal and EM.